 We encourage you to learn more about this innovative initiative, the opportunities available to you and your colleagues, and the application procedures and timelines.
 For more information please visit the official Ciências sem Fronteiras site.
 Additional information can be found on the Lemann Foundation’s website about the program.

 For information on the scope and application process for opportunities for US scientists please see program announcements: Talented Young Scientists (2-3 year postdoctoral fellowships) or Special Visiting Researcher (2-3 year collaborative grants for senior scholars).
-The next deadline for application submission will be in early 2014.
+The next deadlines for application submission are:

 The Institute of International Education (IIE) has a website for those interested in undergraduate and Master´s scholarship programs, including information about the program options, the application process, and the requirements.
-Additional information about the recently launched Master´s scholarship program can be found on the Ciências sem Fronteiras page on the program.The deadline for the first round of Master´s scholarships is January 31, 2014.
+Additional information about the recently launched Master´s scholarship program can be found on the Ciências sem Fronteiras page on the program.The deadline for the first round of Master´s scholarships is closed.
+Please check back later for information about future deadlines (for the 2015-2016 academic year).

 For those interested in Ph.D. opportunities, please vist the LASPAU (Academic and Professional Programs for the Americas) website.
 LASPAU is administering the scholarships of Ph.D. level grantees on behalf of CAPES and CNPq and assists with placement in doctoral degree programs in the United States.